-I’ve tried so many low carb dessert ideas, and this one is my FAVORITE.
-Today, I’m sharing a simple New York style cheesecake that can be served up as is, or you can jazz it up with fresh berries or sugar-free chocolate syrup.
+I’ve tried so many low-carb dessert ideas, and this easy keto sugar-free cheesecake is my FAVORITE.
+Today, I’m sharing a simple New York-style cheesecake that can be served up as is, or you can jazz it up with fresh berries or sugar-free chocolate syrup.

 I always assumed homemade cheesecake was difficult to bake, but it’s honestly fairly easy to make.
 It does require some refrigeration time, so just plan for that part.
 I promise it’s completely doable, and you’ll be able to create a stunning keto dessert with easy ingredients!

-Use these important keto swaps to make sugar-free cheesecake.
+Use these important swaps to make this easy keto sugar-free cheesecake.

-As far as steps involved for this cheesecake, we’ll be baking the 3-ingredient crust first in a 9-inch springform pan.
-Then you mix up the filling using a stand mixer or hand mixer, and finally, pour the filling on top of the baked crust.
+As far as steps involved for this easy keto sugar-free cheesecake, we’ll be baking the 3-ingredient crust first in a 9-inch springform pan.
+Then we’ll mix up the filling using a stand mixer or hand mixer, and finally, pour the filling on top of the baked crust.
 After the cheesecake is baked, refrigerate it overnight or at least for 4-6 hours until it’s firm and set.

-This makes a great make-ahead dessert idea, as you can compile it a day or two ahead of time and then serve.
+This is a great make-ahead dessert idea, as you can compile it a day or two ahead of time.
 Fresh cheesecake can last 5-6 days in the fridge, so the leftovers can be easily covered and stored.
 I’ve even pre-sliced, wrapped, and frozen cheesecake slices!
 It’s perfect for portion control. 😉

 - Also if your springform pan is older, consider wrapping the outside with foil before adding water to ensure there is no leakage.
-My pan was brand new and had a tight seal so I skipped it.
+My pan was brand new and had a tight seal so I skipped this step.

 yield: 12 SERVINGS